-Education and training are central to the work of trade unions - always have been and always will be.
-The very first Trades Union Congress (TUC) debated the poor state of vocational training for young people - over 150 years ago!
+Education and training is central to the work of trade unions - it always have been and always will be.
+The very first Trades Union Congress (TUC) debated the poor state of vocational training for young people - over 150 years ago.

 In this section we introduce you to the members, voluntary representatives and paid officials who are dedicated to the education and training of BECTU members.